CameronNemo/sh/README.md

 Invocation:

     apt.minimize.sh
+    debian.minimize.sh
     mkswap.sh
     flashcards.sh

 ## apt.minimize.sh

+a tool to decrease the footprint of an apt/dpkg installation

 removes apt/dpkg related files that can be redownloaded and are thus extraneous

 used in debian family containers to cut down on disk space usage

+## debian.minimize.sh

+removes documentation and locale files on a debian system

+optionally excludes the locale specified in `/etc/default/locale` or `/etc/locale.gen` (with the `$LANG` variable)

 ## mkswap.sh